 We pray that Old First is a “wellspring of hope for diverse people.”

 - Food & Clothing Cupboard — We provide basic necessities to 30-80 people each Saturday morning.

-- Winter Homeless Shelter — In partnership with Bethesda Project and the Student Run Emergency Housing Unit of Philadelphia (SREHUP), Old First offers shelter, meals, social services and community to about 30 men throughout the winter months.
+- Winter Homeless Shelter — In partnership with Bethesda Project, Old First offers shelter, meals, social services and community to about 30 men throughout the winter months.